 Why Having a Feeding Tube for Our Child Was the Hardest and Best Decision We Made

-The second week of February is Feeding Tube Awareness Week and we wanted to share with you how much having a feeding tube has positively impacted our son’s life.
+This week is Feeding Tube Awareness Week and we wanted to share with you how much having a feeding tube has positively impacted our son’s life.

 The decision for our son to have a feeding tube has been one of the hardest decisions we had to make for any of our children.
 I want you to know, our choice to proceed was the best choice we made for the health of our fourth son who was born with a rare condition called food protein-induced enterocolitis syndrome (FPIES).